 Making baby food at home requires extreme care, knowledge, and healthy safety implementations in order to produce a clean, safe product for your infant.
 Breast milk yogurt should be produced in a sanitary environment and only if the mother (or other caretaker) knows what they are doing.
 If producing your baby's food is of interest, I'd also recommend making organic, homemade baby food at home.
-What are your thoughts about making and feeding breast milk yogurt to a baby?
-Please let us know in the comments!

 - Balakrishnan M, Floch MH.
 Prebiotics, probiotics and digestive health.
 Current Opinion in Clinical Nutrition and Metabolic Care.
 2012 November;15(6):580-5. doi: 10.1097/MCO.0b013e328359684f.

 - Mulak A. Good bacteria for good mood: probiotics and the brain-gut axis interactions.
 Pol Arch Med Wewn.
 2013;123(1-2):71-2.

 - Ashraf R, Shah NP.
 Immune system stimulation by probiotic microorganisms.
 Critical Reviews in Food Science and Nutrition.
 2014;54(7):938-56. doi: 10.1080/10408398.2011.619671.